Security

 Inside your wholesaler account, access is enforced at the application layer.

-For your internal team, you assign roles and permissions that match how your business is structured.
-A sales lead might see quotes and orders across the company, while a production user might see only the queue relevant to their shop.
+For your internal team, you assign roles and permissions that match how the business is structured.
+A sales lead might see quotes and orders across the company; a production user might see only the queue for their shop.
 You decide what each role can read, edit, and approve.

-For your retailers, scoping is automatic.
-A retailer using your design tool only sees the designs, quotes, and orders they have created themselves.
-They never see your full pipeline, your other retailers' submissions, or the internal notes your team attaches to records.
-They get a focused, branded experience that shows only their own work.
+For your retailers, scoping happens automatically.
+A retailer using your design tool sees only the designs, quotes, and orders they created.
+Your full pipeline, your other retailers' submissions, and the internal notes your team attaches to records stay hidden.
+What they get is a focused, branded view of their own work.

 Encrypted Storage on AWS

 Stonegate Scribe runs on AWS.
-Catalog content, pricing rules, customer records, and generated documents are all encrypted at rest using the storage encryption provided by AWS managed services.
-Your data is protected on disk whether it is being actively used or sitting idle in a backup.
+Catalog content, pricing rules, customer records, and generated documents are encrypted at rest using the storage encryption provided by AWS managed services.
+Your data stays protected on disk whether it is in active use or sitting idle in a backup.

 Daily Backups, 30-Day Retention

-Every database is backed up daily, and we retain the last 30 days of backups.
-If something goes wrong, whether a bad import, an accidental deletion, or an operational issue, your environment can be rolled back to a known-good snapshot from any point in the past month.
+Every database is backed up daily, and we keep the last 30 days of backups.
+If something goes wrong, whether a bad import, an accidental deletion, or an operational issue, your environment can roll back to a known-good snapshot from any point in the past month.

-For a wholesaler, this is the difference between losing a day of work and losing a quarter of work.
-The backup window is wide enough that problems discovered days later are still recoverable.
+For a wholesaler, that is the difference between losing a day of work and losing a quarter of it.
+A 30-day window means a problem found a week after it happened is still recoverable.

 Audit Logging

-Every significant action inside Stonegate Scribe is captured in an audit log: user logins, catalog edits, pricing rule changes, quote approvals, order status transitions, and more.
-Audit logs are retained for 30 days and can be reviewed to understand who did what, and when.
+Every significant action inside Stonegate Scribe lands in an audit log: user logins, catalog edits, pricing rule changes, quote approvals, order status transitions, and more.
+Logs are retained for 30 days and can be reviewed to see who did what, and when.

-This is the safety net that turns "we think someone changed that price" into a definitive answer.
-When questions come up, whether internally or with a retailer, the record exists.
+That record turns "we think someone changed that price" into a definite answer.
+When a question comes up internally or with a retailer, the evidence is there.

 A Small, Vetted Set of Subprocessors

-The platform uses a narrow, deliberate set of third-party services to handle work that is best left to specialists.
-Stripe handles billing so that payment card information never touches Stonegate Scribe's own systems.
-Resend handles transactional emails.
-We do not share customer data with services beyond what is required to deliver the platform, and we do not introduce new subprocessors without a clear operational reason.
+The platform relies on a narrow set of third-party services for work best left to specialists.
+Stripe handles billing, so payment card information never touches Stonegate Scribe's own systems.
+Resend sends transactional email.
+We share customer data only as far as delivering the platform requires, and we do not add new subprocessors without a clear operational reason.

-If you are evaluating whether to put your operation onto a digital platform, the question worth asking is whether the system treats your data the same way you would.
-Stonegate Scribe is built so that the answer is yes.
+If you are weighing whether to move your operation onto a digital platform, the question worth asking is whether the system treats your data the way you would.
+Stonegate Scribe is built so the answer is yes.

 See how Stonegate Scribe protects your data.